 We all have one set of permanent teeth and staining can have long-lasting, or even worse, permanent effects on them.
 And even when staining is not permanent, it’s tough to remove for dental experts, let alone anyone who has tried those internet hacks such as, for example, using charcoal to whiten your teeth.

 For this reason, it is not surprising then that the question of whether vaping does cause yellow teeth pops up now and again.
 Especially considering smoking is a proven stainer, and a bad one at that.
 For many years, we’ve been aware of the many health risks of smoking regular cigarettes, including the significant risks to our oral health posed by regular, long term cigarette usage.

 Vaping has often been positioned as a healthier alternative to smoking, as vape juice contains far fewer ingredients and is missing many of the toxic chemicals associated with regular cigarette smoke.
 Electronic cigarettes or vapes are an excellent way for smokers to cut down or quit traditional cigarette smoking for good, as they are estimated to be 95% safer by the NHS and Public Health England.
-However, it’s important to continue to consider the side effects of vaping in the long-term.
-There is always new research being carried out into the health effects of vaping over long periods of time, and new developments in vape technology are making vaping safer every day.
-However, there are a few things you should keep in mind, whether you’re a long-term vaper, ex-smoker or current smoker looking to quit to help keep yourself healthy.
+However, it’s important to continue to consider the side effects of vaping in the long term.
+There is always new research being carried out into the health effects of vaping long term and new developments in vape technology are making vaping safer every day.
+However, there are a few things you should keep in mind, whether you’re a long term vaper, ex-smoker or current smoker looking to quit to help keep yourself healthy.
 Dental health and oral health, in particular, are very important to keep in mind when smoking and vaping alike.

 Smoking and Dental Health